smccracken/chocolatesculptress.com/_src/pages/about.md

     ratio: 7.5/7,
     src: '/assets/img/sun-moon-sculpture.jpg',
     alt: 'A clay sculpture showing a sun tucking the moon into bed',
+    caption: 'A sample 3D illustration assignment from a class at Montserrat College',
     figclass: 'pull'
 } %}